-The SRP review is based on the criteria outlined in the Education Accountability Act of 2009.
+The SRP review is based on the criteria outlined in the Accountability Act.
 This includes determining whether:

-- Leadership is adequate to implement change; - Infrastructure is adequate to support school improvement; - Readiness and capacity of district, institute, or school's personnel to plan effectively and lead appropriate actions is present; - There is readiness and capacity to engage productively with the assistance provided by an external partner; - There is a likelihood of positive returns on state investments of assistance and support to improve the performance in the current management and staffing; and - It is necessary that the district, institute, or school remain in operation.
+- Leadership is adequate to implement change; - Infrastructure is adequate to support school improvement; - There is readiness and capacity of district, institute, or school's personnel to plan effectively and lead appropriate actions; - There is readiness and capacity to engage productively with the assistance provided by an external partner; - There is a likelihood of positive returns on state investments of assistance and support to improve the performance in the current management and staffing; and - It is necessary that the district, institute, or school remain in operation.

-See Part IV for complete a list of the SRP Key Questions and Part V for their corresponding criteria and indicators.
+See Part IV for a complete list of the SRP key questions and Part V for their corresponding criteria and indicators.
 The review activities will be aligned to collect evidence in relation to these criteria.

-What is the purpose of a SRP school progress monitoring review?
+What is the purpose of an SRP review?

-The purpose of the review is to gather on-site evidence on a school's program and operations in the areas outlined in the Accountability Act.
-The site visit builds on the document review process conducted by the SRP in preparation for a deeper analysis while on site.
-The site visit allows the SRP to interact with the school to determine capacity and solicit school staff and district input as the Panel assesses implementation of the actions the school was previously directed to take.
-However, it is just one source of evidence that the SRP considers to better understand where improvement efforts are successful or lagging.
-Recommendations are made to the Commissioner and State Board of Education pertaining to previously directed actions and/or the need for the school to undertake additional or different actions.
+The purpose of an SRP review is to gather on-site evidence on a school's program and operations in the areas outlined in the Accountability Act.
+The site visit builds on the document review process conducted by the SRP for each school.
+The site visit allows the SRP to interact with the school to determine capacity and solicit school staff and district input.
+However, it is just one source of evidence that the SRP considers to better understand where improvement efforts are successful or lagging as recommendations are made to the Commissioner and State Board of Education pertaining to future improvement efforts.

-What does the SRP school progress monitoring review entail?
+What does the SRP review entail?